victorcana/PANAS/README.md

 ```
 Then, execute in the command line:
 ```
-source ~/.bash_profile
+-bash-4.4$ source ~/.bash_profile
 ```

 ## Main Options
   - `-p` Directory containing protein(s) file(s) in Fasta format.
 If you ran OMA to obtain orthologous information, it can be used the "DB" file, only with the Fasta file.
 Required parameter.
   - `-n` Directory containing nucleotido(s) file(s) in Fasta format.
 Required parameter.
   - `-o` Directory containing information of the ortologous groups.
 If you ran OMA, you can use "PairwiseOrthologs" file.
-However, it can be used tab-delimited text file(s) with each row representing a homologous group with two column.
+However, it can used tab-delimited text file(s) with each row representing an orthologous group with two column.
 See example in Input data section.
 Required parameter.
   - `-z` Process number used during alignment.
 It is used by the ParAT program.
 Required Parameter.
   - `-a` Aligner used.
 Depending on which alignment program you have installed, you can choose one of the following: "clustalw2", "t_coffee", "mafft" or "muscle").
 Default: mafft.
 Optional parameter.
   - `-g` Genetic Code used.
 Default: 1.
 1 represent "The Standard Code".
 For more information see documentation of [ParaAT](https://ngdc.cncb.ac.cn/tools/paraat/doc).
 Optional parameter.